 Faster and More Efficient Collaboration

 With the onset of the pandemic, a lot of old and newer businesses are forced to resort to remote working.
 And with it comes a new form of collaboration.
-Video conferencing skyrocketed and some platforms like Zoom and Google Meet became all the more relevant.
+Video conferencing skyrocketed and some platforms like Zoom and other Zoom alternatives became all the more relevant.

 What’s good about this new wave of collaboration is that it’s faster and cheaper.
 In-face meetings and conferences require time to set up and money for food allowances, certificates, etc.